kai687/sphinxawesome-theme/docs/how-to/add/includes/add-extensions.rst

 Add bundled extensions
 ----------------------

-Two enhance your documentation, you can add these optional extensions:
+To enhance your documentation, you can add these optional extensions:

 .. code-block:: python
-   :caption: File: conf.py
+   :caption: |conf|

    extensions += [
       "sphinxawesome_theme.docsearch",